-To encrypt communication between Hue and the Identity Provider, you need a private key and certificate.
-The private key signs requests sent to the Identity Provider and the certificate file encrypts and decrypts messages from the Identity Provider.
+To encrypt communication between Hue and the Identity Provider (IdP), you need a private key and certificate.
+The private key signs requests sent to the IdP, and decrypts messages from the IdP.
+The certificate is used to encrypt messages to Hue from the IdP, and must be provided to the IdP.
+Typically, the cert_file is shared by providing Hue's Service Provider metadata XML to the IdP admins, but you may also share a copy of the cert_file itself.